RTEMS/rtems-docs/user/rsb/cross-canadian-cross.rst

 Cross Building
 ^^^^^^^^^^^^^^

-Cross building is where the _build_ machine and _host_ are different.
-The _build_ machine runs the RSB and the _host_ machine is where the output from the build runs.
-An example is building a package such as NTP for RTEMS on your development machine.
+Cross building is where the *build* machine and *host* are different.
+The *build* machine runs the RSB and the *host* machine is where the output from the build runs.
+An example is building a package such as Curl for RTEMS on your development machine.

-To build the NTP package for RTEMS you enter the RSB command:
+To build the Curl package for RTEMS you enter the RSB command:

 .. code-block:: none

     $ ../source-builder/sb-set-builder \
-       --log=log_ntp_arm.txt \
+       --log=log_curl_arm.txt \
        --prefix=$HOME/development/rtems/5 \  <1>
        --host=arm-rtems5 \  <2>
        --with-rtems-bsp=xilinx_zynq_zc706 \  <3>
-       5/net/ntp
+       5/ftp/curl

 .. topic:: Items: